New Mexico Solar Panels

 With LightReach, there are no investment costs to recoup, loan payments to manage, or maintenance needs to take on.
 As soon as your panels are active, your solar savings are too!

 Yes, solar makes strong sense in New Mexico.
-The state averages 6.4 peak sun hours daily — among the highest in the country — and electricity rates have risen 11% since 2020.
-New Mexico also offers a 10% state tax credit (up to $6,000), a property tax exemption, and a sales tax exemption on solar installations.
+The state averages 6.4 peak sun hours daily — among the highest in the country — and homeowners can save an estimated $56,000 over 25 years.
+New Mexico also offers a refundable 10% state tax credit, a gross receipts tax exemption, and a property tax exemption on solar systems.

-Yes, New Mexico requires investor-owned utilities (IOUs) — including PNM, El Paso Electric, and Xcel Energy (SPS) — to offer net metering.
-When your solar panels produce more electricity than you use, the excess is sent to the grid and you receive bill credits in return.
-There is no statewide cap on net-metered systems, and the program is available for qualifying systems up to 80 MW.
+Yes, New Mexico requires all regulated investor-owned utilities (IOUs) — including PNM, El Paso Electric, and Xcel Energy (SPS) — to offer net metering.
+When your solar panels produce more electricity than your home uses, the excess is sent to the grid and you receive a credit on your utility bill.
+Credits offset what you owe when your panels aren’t producing, such as at night.

-Credit rates vary by utility.
+Credit rates and rollover policies vary by utility.
 PNM customers receive full 1:1 retail-rate credits that roll over indefinitely.
-El Paso Electric customers receive 1:1 credits monthly, with any surplus credited at a lower rate.
+El Paso Electric credits roll over monthly, with surplus credited at a lower rate at year-end.
 Xcel Energy (SPS) customers receive 1:1 monthly credits, with excess valued at the FPPCAC rate.
-Municipal utilities and co-ops are not required to offer net metering but many do voluntarily — contact your utility to confirm your specific terms.
+Many rural electric cooperatives in New Mexico — such as Socorro Electric and Jemez Mountains Electric — also offer net metering; contact your cooperative directly for their specific terms.

 Yes, solar panels can increase your home value in New Mexico.
 According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
 For a $300,000 home in Albuquerque or Santa Fe, that could mean over $12,000 in added value.

 For most New Mexico homeowners, solar is financially worthwhile — and leasing makes it accessible from day one.
-Through Palmetto’s LightReach program, you start saving immediately with no upfront investment.
-Palmetto owns and maintains the system, backs it with a 90% Production Guarantee, and passes commercial tax credit savings through to you via low monthly payments starting around $75/mo.
+With Palmetto’s LightReach program, you start saving immediately with no upfront investment.
+Your fixed monthly payment can be as low as $75/month, while Palmetto owns the system, handles all maintenance, and guarantees 90% production.

-A cash purchase remains an option, with estimated 25-year savings around $56,000 for an average New Mexico home.
-However, the federal 30% residential tax credit has been eliminated following the 2025 Big Beautiful Bill, making leasing the more financially accessible choice for most homeowners today.
+A cash purchase remains an option — a typical 5.95 kW system costs around $16,951 after New Mexico’s 10% state tax credit, with an estimated 25-year savings of ~$56,000.
+However, note that the federal 30% residential tax credit has been eliminated for cash purchases following the 2025 Big Beautiful Bill, making leasing the more accessible path for most homeowners.

-Our LightReach program makes solar simple — no upfront cost, no maintenance responsibilities, and a 90% Production Guarantee backed by a comprehensive protection program.
-We own and maintain the system so you don’t have to.
-With New Mexico’s 300+ sunny days, starting as low as $75/month has never made more sense.
+Our LightReach lease makes going solar simple — no upfront cost, no maintenance, and a 90% Production Guarantee backed by a comprehensive protection program.
+New Mexico homeowners can get started for as low as $75/month, making solar accessible for most households.